web-dom/webcomponent/README.md

 # Let's make a clock

-In order to make a clock we'll need to be able to hold onto our component at a global level so it doesn't get deallocated.
-Also we'll have to hold onto the DOM element associated with our component.
-To help with these are two global storage component utility functions:
+In order to make a clock we'll need to be able to hold onto our component at a global level so it doesn't get deallocated. `webcomponent` has two functions to help with this
-* get_components() - to get a global mutable vector of components of a particular type
+* add_component(x) - to add a component to global scope so it doesn't get deallocated and return a handle to it
-* get_component(x) - get get a specific member by index of the vector of components of a particular type
+* get_component(handle) - get get a specific member by index of the vector of components of a particular type

-For example: `get_components::<XClock>()` will get me a global vector of all known XClock components

 ```rust
 struct XClock {